-What is the right footwear for spring conditions: winter hiking boots or trail runners?
+What is the right footwear for spring hiking: winter hiking boots or trail runners?
 When can you switch between the two?
 There is a point where avoiding frostbite trumps lightweight footwear and wearing insulated boots still makes sense.

 Knowing when to choose between them requires understanding: